$20,000 or $40,000, split over two years

 Final Grant Report: January 2022

 We want to be as transparent and accessible as possible.
-If you have general questions about the grant, the Community Development program strategy or would like to know if your organization or proposal is a fit for this process, do not hesitate to reach out to either Sarah Guidi or Ebony West.
+If you have general questions about the grant, the Community Development program strategy or would like to know if your organization or proposal is a fit for this process, do not hesitate to reach out to Sarah Guidi.